supersynthesis/eurorack/README.md

 # Production Modules
-Eurorack modules Super Synthesis regularly manufacturers and sells.
+Eurorack modules Super Synthesis regularly builds and sells.

 # Unreleased
 Modules or other synth projects that haven't yet made it far from home.